aniquelodewijkx1/pseudoku/README.md

 or else a single solution is mathematically impossible.

 ## Output
-Sudoku puzzle ready for you to download!
+Sudoku puzzle will pop up in a new interactive window.
+After entering values you can press 'Check' and see if any entries are incorrect.